History of Darien, Connecticut: Twentieth century

 In 1902, Anson Phelps Stokes, a New York merchant, banker and philanthropist, bought the southern tip of Long Neck and built "Brick House" where he and his family lived for "many years," according to Henry Case and Simon Cooper.
 "During Stokes's ownership of Brick House, Andrew Carnegie occupied it several summers," they wrote.

 In 1916, Carnegie's wife, Louise, wrote a friend:

 We leave in 10 days for Brick House, Noroton, Connecticut, right on Long Island Sound where the yacht will be within hailing distance all the time and I expect we shall be on the water as much as on land this summer.

 The property was later occupied by the Convent of the Sacred Heart which once ran an elite girls' school there.
 Sisters of President John F. Kennedy were educated there, including Eunice Kennedy Shriver and Kathleen Kennedy.

 On September 5, 1929, the town's theater opened with a seating capacity of 700.
 It attracted moviegoers from surrounding towns as well, and community events were sometimes held there.

 St. Thomas More Roman Catholic Church was established on September 16, 1966.
 Originally the home of St. John's Parochial School, the property which became the new parish originally included the school, a rectory and a convent.
 A fund-raising campaign to construct a church building began in 1971, and the building was dedicated on October 27, 1973.

 In 1970, Post 53, a scout Explorer post and the town's ambulance service, began operation.

 Development

-Starting around the start of the 20th century, various areas of town were developed for residential uses.

 Darien, Noroton and Noroton Heights were served by cars on the Stamford-Norwalk trolley line which ran along the Post Road (U. S. 1).
 Before a track connection was made with the Conn.
 Co.
 Stamford Division in 1914, passengers had to walk across the Noroton River bridge.
 Through cars operated until 1935.